 This homemade almond milk is easy, and you can add a little whole30-friendly sweetness by putting in a few dried apricots (or dates).
 The ingredients list is short and wholesome, and the result is much more delicious than what you find at the store.
 Creamy and subtly sweet, this homemade almond milk is by far the best nondairy milk I’ve found to go with my morning coffee.
 Of course, it’s also great on its own or blended into smoothies.

-This recipe makes lightly sweetened vanilla almond milk; just omit the vanilla and apricots if you would like to make plain almond milk.
+This recipe makes lightly sweetened vanilla almond milk; just omit the vanilla and dried fruit if you would like to make plain almond milk.

 Ingredients (makes about 2 and 1/2 cups; adapted from Choosing Raw):